-- 1. The ambient temperature should be $23^{\circ}\text{C} \pm 5$ with still air. - 2.
-AC power source should not exceed 2% harmonic content, up to and including 13th harmonic. - 3.
-The crest factor should be between 1.34 and 1.49. - 4.
-Measurements of power less than 0.5 W shall be made with an uncertainty of less than or equal to 0.01W at the 95% confidence level.
+- The ambient temp. should be 23°C + 5 with still air. - AC power source should not exceed 2% harmonic content, up to and including 13th harmonic. - The crest factor should be between 1.34 and 1.49.

-- 5. Power measurement instrument shall have a resolution of 0.01W or better - 6.
-Power measurement instrument should have to be capable of intergrating energy over any user selected time interval with an energy resolution of less than or equal to 0.1mWhand integrating time displayed with a resolution of 1 second or less.
+- Power measurement instrument shall have a resolution of 0.01W or better. - Power measurement instrument should have to be capable of integrating energy over any user selected time interval with an energy resolution of less than or equal to 0.1mWhand integrating time displayed with a resolution of 1 second or less.